mrphys/HyperSLICE/README.rst

 Acknowledgments
 ---------------

-Code Relies heavily on TensorFlow and TensorFlow_MRI:
+Code relies heavily on TensorFlow [1] and TensorFlow_MRI [2]:

-Abadi M, Barham P, Chen J, et al. TensorFlow: A System for Large-Scale Machine Learning
+[1] Abadi M, Barham P, Chen J, et al. TensorFlow: A System for Large-Scale Machine Learning
 TensorFlow: A system for large-scale machine learning.
 Proceedings of the 12th USENIX Symposium on Operating Systems Design and Implementation 2016:265–283.

-Montalt Tordera J. TensorFlow MRI.
+[2] Montalt Tordera J. TensorFlow MRI.
 2022 doi: 10.5281/ZENODO.7120930.